bm2-lab/PerturBase/README.md

 ### Demo Data

 Due to the size exceeding GitHub's limitations, demo data is hosted at [Figshare](https://figshare.com/s/dddc4ddf91d0b100fd6c).
-To run through our standard preprocess workflow, please execute the following commands in the demo data.
+To run through our standard preprocess workflow, please execute the following commands with the demo data.

 Specifically, for RNA-seq and ATAC-seq, please organize the files as follows,